100 Years of History

 1930s

-The Great Depression brought widespread property tax delinquency and home loss, with the township submitting to the state for emergency relief for 13 families.
+The Great Depression brought widespread property tax delinquency and home loss while the township submitted to the state for emergency relief for 13 families.

 Pastor John Sinnamon

-Rev. John Sinnamon, deeply rooted as a trustee, became Union Church’s first ordained pastor.
-Born in Belfast in 1864, his memory was phenomenal, and he could recite Scripture until his death.
-Nicknamed “Pious John,” as he was a friend of “Pious” John Wanamaker, he was an outspoken industrialist and evangelist.
-Sinnamon preached powerful, comprehensive sermons on Revelation, and his wife Caroline played the organ and piano.
+Rev. John Sinnamon, a deeply-rooted trustee, became Union Church’s first ordained pastor.
+Born in Belfast in 1864, his memory was phenomenal—he could recite Scripture until his death.
+Nicknamed “Pious John,” as a friend of “Pious” John Wanamaker, he was an outspoken industrialist and evangelist.
+Sinnamon preached powerful, comprehensive sermons on Revelation.
+His wife Caroline played the organ and piano.

 Church Growth with John Sinnamon

 During Sinnamon’s tenure, the church was incorporated and named Union Church Beach Arlington-Ship Bottom.
 Bylaws amended the board to 13 members.
-The building was painted, upgraded with a new bell and heat stove, and the front area was paved.
+The building was painted, the bell and heat stove upgraded, and the front area paved.
 Russell Sinnamon presented a wooden sign that was placed near the entrance in 1933.
 The church also purchased fire insurance and hired a custodian in 1934.

-Men held a fundraising turkey dinner netting $291.
-The Ladies’ Aid group raised outreach funds for those in need and for fellowship activities.
-There was discussion of trussing the inside of the church, but it is unclear whether this work was completed.
-Rev. Sinnamon took an ocean voyage in September 1935 and resigned in January, but he was a guest at the 25-year anniversary as Pastor Emeritus.
-He passed away at 96 in 1960.
+Men held a fundraising turkey dinner that netted $291 as the Ladies’ Aid group raised outreach funds for those in need and for fellowship activities.
+There was discussion of trussing inside the church, but it is unclear whether this work was completed.
+Sinnamon took an ocean voyage in September 1935 and resigned that January, but he attended the 25th anniversary as Pastor Emeritus.
+He passed away in 1960.

 The church held services Sunday mornings and evenings.
 Its first wedding was performed on June 17, 1930.
 In August 1932, the bank note on the property was paid and a new deed obtained.
 Discussion began in September about an expansion to the side featuring a kitchen, drop table, and two toilets, estimated at $600.